Pairing a KICKR

 What comes off it

 The KICKR reports power and cadence straight over FTMS, and speed derived from your power.
-All of it lands in the ride and drives the live cockpit — power with colour zones, cadence, and your running NP, IF and TSS.
-When you stop, the ride saves as a standard .fitfile you can send to Strava, TrainingPeaks or anywhere else.
+All of it lands in the ride and drives the live cockpit — power with color zones, cadence, and your running NP, IF and TSS.
+When you stop, the ride saves as a standard .fit file you can send to Strava, TrainingPeaks or anywhere else.